AriFordsham/GHCWiki/status/ghc-8.6.1.md

 ### Build system and miscellaneous changes

-- Improved Windows support, including support for split sections, a new IOCP-based I/O manager, and long file paths (Tamar Christina)
+- Improved Windows support, including support for split sections, and long file paths support (no MAX_PATH restriction) (Tamar Christina)

 - Support for building stating libraries for elf and mach-o (`-staticlib`)